simonmichael/hledger/hledger/hledger.m4.md

 ˜
 ### HTML output˜˜

-HTML output can be styled by an optional `hledger.css` file in the same directory.
+HTML output can be styled by an optional `hledger.css` file in the same directory (there is a sample in the hledger source repository).

 HTML output will be a HTML fragment, not a complete HTML document.
 Like other hledger output, for non-ascii characters it will use the system locale's text encoding